Gombe State University: Library

 There is one main library in the university.
 The main library is a two-story building in the main campus, with various offices, departments, and units which house the administrative, technical and other staffs.
 The library has a large collection with over 52,000 volumes and 12,000 periodical titles, as well as a wide range of online and offline journals.
 The library is named after Professor Abdullahi Mahdi, the first vice chancellor of the university.

-The University Main Library operates a with branch libraries attached to the Faculties/Departments.
+The university's main Library operates branch libraries attached to the Faculties/Departments.